On a volume invariant of 3-manifolds: Introduction

 This introduces an interesting new organising principle for closed $3$--manifolds: Hyperbolic volume is one of the most widely used topological invariants for hyperbolic $3$--manifolds.
 By passing to hyperbolic links in (non-hyperbolic) manifolds we obtain a unified notion of volume for all $3$--manifolds.
 We show in \Cref{sec:Properties} that this volume invariant has interesting properties when studied over the whole class of closed 3--manifolds.
 Furthermore, we can partition the set of $3$--manifolds by asking for the number of components of the smallest volume hyperbolic link in $M$.
 Naturally, this number is zero if and only if $M$ is hyperbolic.
 It is an open question whether there exist manifolds for which this number is greater than one (cf. \Cref{que:unbounded_h(M)}).

 As we demonstrate in this paper, topological volume is not just a theoretical concept.
-Instead, surprisingly powerful results about $\volt$ can be established.
-A key ingredient of our upcoming proofs is how hyperbolic volume behaves under Dehn filling, due to work of J\o{}rgensen and Thurston \cite{thurston-notes,Gro81, Mai10}.
+Instead, surprisingly powerful results about $\volt$ can be established by applying existing work on hyperbolic volume and exceptional surgeries.
+A key ingredient of our proofs is how hyperbolic volume behaves under Dehn filling according to work of J\o{}rgensen and Thurston \cite{thurston-notes,Gro81, Mai10}.
 This theory provides not just valuable tools, but also an insight into how hyperbolic volume is connected to the construction of general $3$--manifolds using Dehn surgery.

 \paragraph{Related work} A different but related \emph{link volume} was introduced by Rieck and Yamashita in~\cite{Rieck-link-2013}.
 A key difference between their invariant and $\volt$ is that there are at most finitely many 3--manifolds of the same topological volume (\Cref{pro:finiteness}) whilst there are examples of infinitely many 3--manifolds of the same link volume~\cite[Corollary 1.2]{Remigio-link-2012}.
 In this respect, our definition agrees with hyperbolic volume, since a given real number is realised as the volume of only finitely many hyperbolic 3--manifolds by J\o{}rgensen--Thurston theory \cite{thurston-notes,Gro81, Mai10}.